TudorPescaru/CDLdocfind/README.md

 Usage
 -----

-Pyhton is required to be installed for the program to run.
+Pyhton as well as make are required to be installed for the program to run.

 ```
 	$ cd < dir with documents to be scanned >